blackrhinoabm/BlackRhino/README.md

 </environment>
 ```

 The class Environment also contains a list parameters[] of parameters which may change during the run of a simulation.
-These are identified by type='changing' and the range for which a given parameter is valid is given by validity='to-from'.
+These are identified by type='changing' (as opposed to 'static', 'shock', or 'asset' seen above) and the range for which a given parameter is valid is given by validity='to-from'.
 The class Environment includes a container that holds all the parameters needed in the course of the simulation.

 The Agents are described in the classes Bank, CentralBank, Household, and Firm (all those inherit from BaseAgent in abm_template).
 Each agent has a list accounts[] where all the transactions (which are objects of the class Transaction) an agent has performed are stored.
 The balance sheet of a bank is effectively expressed through the set of transactions which an agent has performed (and which are still on the agent's books at the current point in time).
 Agents also have their own parameters and variables, much like the Environment, the difference is that these affect only specific agents and not the whole system.
 Note that starting transactions can also be stored in agents' config files.
 This set of parameters is specified in the config file $agent_type_directory/$agent_identifier.xml.